almaan/CellTracker/README.md

-# Multiobject Tracking of Biological Cells using a GM-PHD model
+# Multiobject Tracking of Biological Cells using a GM-PHD filter

-This repository contains code for an implementation of the GM-PHD model proposed by _Vo and Ma_ ([ref](link)), with some slight modifications, designed to enable multiobject tracking of cells from brightfield images.
+This repository contains code for an implementation of the GM-PHD filter proposed by _Vo and Ma_ ([ref](link)), with some slight modifications, designed to enable multiobject tracking of cells from brightfield images.
 While code to extract cell positions - the measurements - is provided, this is utilize a very